l0drex/Intellij-KDE-Breeze-Theme/README.md

 - Breeze Light Theme
 - Breeze Dark Theme

-Currently, it only contains the ui themes, but editor color schemes and custom icons and backgrounds is planned for future releases.
+Currently, it only contains the UI themes, but editor color schemes and custom icons are planned for future releases.
 <!-- Plugin description end -->

 ## Installation